 Grants for feasibility studies: 50% of cost up to $175,000

 Loan guarantee grants: Up to 75% of deficient funds up to $5 million

 Federal Residential Renewable Energy Tax Credit

 - Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are generally handled by your state government.
-Once your solar panel system meets a certain threshold (generally a small amount of energy production), you can receive SRECs that can then be sold to your utility company or other buyers.
+Once your solar system meets a certain threshold (usually a small amount of energy production), you can receive SRECs that can then be sold to your utility company or other buyers.
 The money you receive is usually considered part of your taxable income.

 Federal Solar Incentives

 Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
 The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of your solar system's cost.